akale22/Maze/README.md

 The picture below shows a randomly generated maze.
 The starting point is green and the end is red.<br>
 ![Starting Maze](images/starting.png) <br> <br>

 The picture below a maze that has been solved with a depth first search.
-The path to the end is in dark blue.blue. <br>
+The path to the end is in dark blue. <br>
 ![DFS](images/dfs.png) <br> <br>

 The picture below a maze that has been solved with a breadth first search.
 The path to the end is in dark blue. <br>